DIPlib/diplib/doc/src/image.md

 object implicitly casts back to a `%dip::Image`, so it can be used as arguments to functions that take an `%Image`.
-Here is where the difference between regular and irregular indexing comes into play: the `%Image` that results from regular indexing (and from tensor indexing) shares the data with the orignal image, whereas when the indexing was irregular, the data needs to be copied to create a new image with only those pixels.
+Here is where the difference between regular and irregular indexing comes into play: the `%Image` that results from regular indexing (and from tensor indexing) shares the data with the original image, whereas when the indexing was irregular, the data needs to be copied to create a new image with only those pixels.